Azure-Samples/azure-spring-boot-samples/spring-native/storage-blob-native/README.md

-# Using Spring Cloud Azure Storage Blob Starter
+# Using Spring Cloud Azure Storage Blob Starter and Spring Native to build the native executable

-This code sample demonstrates how to read and write files with the [Spring Resource](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#resources) abstraction for Azure Storage using the Spring Cloud Azure storage starter.
+This code sample demonstrates how to read and write files with the [Spring Resource](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#resources) abstraction for Azure Storage using the Spring Cloud Azure storage starter, and build the native executable with Spring Native.

 ## What You Will Build